GilenW/CSE151A_FINAL_PROJECT/final_report.md

 ```

 b.
 Random Forest

 For this model, we follow similar steps.
-We first try the defualt model in the library, then optimize it with randomized search.
-For this project, we choose number of estimators and max depth
+We first try the defualt model imported from the library, then optimize it with randomized search.
+For this project, we choose number of estimators and max depth as parameters for tuning.
+The number of iteration for searching is 10 and cross validation is 3.
+The scoring for searching is accuracy.
+After the hyperparameter tuning is done, we choose the best estimator for prediction.

 ```python